l7mp/learning-go/99-labs/04-immutability/README.md

    The function performs the following steps:
    - list the key-value store to get all the accounts: `accounts, err := db.List()` (and handle errors!),
    - create an slice that we will return: `ret := []api.Account{}`
-   - iterate through `accounts` and for each item first convert the value (the balance) to an int using `strconv.Atoi` and then add a new account to the returned list: `ret = append(ret, api.Account{key, balance})`,
+   - iterate through `accounts` and for each item first convert the value (the balance) to an int using `strconv.Atoi` and then add a new account to the returned list, and
-   - return the resultant slice `ret` and a nil error.
+   - return the resultant slice `ret` and a `nil` error.

-8. Our most problematic call was  `Clear`: recall, this function returns the minimal list of transfers that allow our users to clear all debts.
+8. Our most problematic call has always been `Clear`, due to the relatively complex algorithm to be implemented.
+Recall, this function returns the minimal list of transfers that allow our users to clear all debts.
    ```go
    func (db *kvstore) Clear() ([]api.Transfer, error) { ... }
    ```

-   The function itself is not that complex: we again need to list the account database from the key-value store, convert it into a `make(map[string]int)`, and then reuse the same algorithm as in the previous lab to obtain the list of transfers.
+   Luckily, we have already written the difficult part (the algorithm) during the previous lab.
+Here, we will need to list the account database again from the key-value store, convert it into a `make(map[string]int)`, and then reuse the same algorithm as in the previous lab to obtain the list of transfers.

    > **Note**
    >
-   > Since we seem to be reusing the same algorithm from the previous lab to perform the "clearing", we can even move that functionality out into a separate package (say, `splitdim/pkg/clear`) and call that lib every time we want to obtain the transfer list.
+   > Since we seem to be reusing the same algorithm from the previous lab to perform the "clearing", we can even refactor that functionality out into a separate package (say, `splitdim/pkg/clear`) and call that lib every time we want to obtain the transfer list.
 The signature of the function could be, say:
    > ```go
    > // Clear clears the debts for the accounts given as argument.
 Meanwhile, it updates "accounts", so always pass a copy to this function.
    > func Clear(accounts map[string]int) ([]api.Transfer, error) { ... }
    > ```
    >
-   > Feel free to experiment with this package.
+   > Feel free to experiment with writing this package.

-9. Finally, the `Reset` function if the data layer is so simple that we reproduce it below verbatim:
+9. Finally, the `Reset` function of the data layer is so simple that we reproduce it below verbatim:
    ```go
    // Reset sets all balances to zero.
    func (db *kvstore) Reset() error {